 The cloth material on the back of the hand, however, is what makes this glove cold when the wind is ripping, or when the mercury dips into the double negatives.
 The cotton is porous and doesn't provide much in the way of wind resistance.
 That's why it's best for more aerobic endeavors.
-There are many types of Kinco gloves online, like the Pigskin Leather Gloves that do not have the breathable cloth back, but are instead completely leather.
+There are many types of Kinco gloves online, like the Pigskin Leather Gloves, that do not have the breathable cloth back but are instead completely leather.
 Based on feedback from friends and online, this type of glove is far warmer, but not as breathable.
-It also has a similar low low price.
+It also has a similar low, low price.

 Durability and Construction

 When kept properly maintained, we've seen this glove last for years.
 The pigskin leather in the palm and fingers provides great durability over the years, as long as the gloves are kept moisturized with the proper treatment.
 This is a big reason it's a top choice among penny-pinching guides, patrollers, and mountain people.
 It's a workhorse that can really stand up to tumultuous and consistent abrasion.

 Even though it has a track record of glorified resilience, this glove earns a fairly low score in this category because of its lesser craftsmanship.
 When looking closely, we see thread fly-aways and widely spaced stitching.
 The cloth material on the back of the hand showed some abrasion and wear after our three month testing period.
 While it doesn't have the best craftsmanship, we have seen these hold up over the years.